 As a result, many turn to public assistance, including the popular program Women, Infants and Children, or WIC, to cope with the loss of a paycheck.

-In fact, one in four new moms in America returns to work within two weeks of giving birth.
+In fact, one in four new moms in America returned to work within two weeks of giving birth.
 Nearly 12% return less than a week after giving birth.

 Most simply can’t afford to take time off without a paycheck.
 For the rest, taking time off to care for a sick family member or bond with a new child can result in workplace penalties, or even the loss of a job.